 The rules about which community care services must be provided vary for the different services.
 In some cases, the HSE is obliged to provide services while, in others, the HSE has discretion about whether to make the service available or not.

 Public health nurses

-The HSE is obliged to provide a free nursing service to medical card holders.
-The service is not necessarily confined to medical card holders, although they get priority as they have a legal entitlement.
+The HSE provides a free nursing service to medical card holders.
+The service is not necessarily confined to medical card holders but they may get priority access to the service.

-Public health nurses supply many basic nursing and medical needs and a number of special services are provided in some community care areas.
-These include night nursing, day nursing, weekend nursing and twilight nursing.
-The services provided by the public health nurses vary from area to area and they often act as a point of access for other community care services.
+Public health nurses work in the community and are usually based in, and work out of, the HSE local health centre.
+They provide nursing and medical care.
+The services provided by public health nurses vary from area to area and they act as a point of access for other community care services.

 Some Local Health Offices employ care assistants as a back-up to the public health nursing service.
 The role of the care assistant is to provide personal care rather than domestic services, but there is some overlap between what they do and what home helps do.

 The Home Support Service is available to people aged 65 or over who may need support to continue living at home or to return home following a hospital stay.
 For example, it can provide support with everyday tasks such as getting in and out of bed, bathing and dressing.
 The services might be needed due to illness, disability or after a stay in hospital or following rehabilitation in a nursing home.